cronvel/kung-fig/doc/KFG.md

 name: > Joe Doe
 ```

-Everything after the `> ` mark until the end of the line will be in the string, without being trimmed.
+Everything after the `> ` mark **until the end of the line** will be in the string, without being trimmed.
-That means that trailing spaces before the end of the line will be part of the string.
+That means that trailing spaces will be part of the string, as well as extra spaces after the `> ` mark.

 Introduced strings are great because they do not need escaping, any chars except the new line can be used.
 They are left untouched.

 Reciprocally, since chars aren't interpreted, it could be hard to spot bad chars, especially controle chars.
 If you need to declare a string with controle chars, it's best to use [quoted string](#ref.strings.quoted)
 and backslash escape sequences.
+For anything else, they are generally greater than *quoted strings*.

-If you need multi-line, use the [multi-line string syntax](#ref.strings.multiline).
+If you need multi-line, use the [multi-line string syntax](#ref.strings.multiline), which is a variant of this syntax.

 <a name="ref.strings.multiline"></a>
 ### Multi-line Strings

-Multi-line strings is a variant of [introduced string](#ref.strings.introduced).
+*Multi-line strings* is a variant of [introduced string](#ref.strings.introduced).

 Just look at this example: